 Clients sometimes feel dissatisfied with the hourly billing structure because it is difficult if not impossible to know in advance the total cost of the representation, which makes budgeting a challenge.

-The flat fee, on the other hand, allows you to budget for the cost of legal representation while also allowing more payment options.
-During your initial consultation with an immigration attorney, you can ask the attorney for his or her price list, which will show you the flat cost associated with the service the attorney intends to provide to you.
+The flat fee allows you to budget for the cost of legal representation while also allowing more payment options.
+During your initial consultation with an immigration attorney, you can ask for the attorney's price list, which will show you the flat cost associated with the service the attorney intends to provide to you.
+(Also see How Expensive Is an Immigration Lawyer?.)

-For example, the attorney's flat fee for a green card case based on marriage where the spouse already resides in the United States may be $4,000.
-If the cost is too high for your means, you can shop around for a more affordable attorney, or make plans to wait to file for the green card until you have enough money saved.
-You might also ask the attorney whether you can pay via credit card, or whether you can break up the cost by paying an initial fee of $2,000 and a second payment of $2000 when the attorney is ready to file the green card application.
+For example, the attorney's flat fee for a green card case based on marriage where the spouse already resides in the United States might be $4,500.
+If the cost is too high for you, you can shop around for a more affordable attorney, or make plans to wait to file for the green card until you have enough money saved.
+You might also ask the attorney whether you can pay via credit card, or whether you can break up the cost by paying an initial fee of $2,000 and a second payment of $2,500 when the attorney is ready to file the green card application.

-Though the flat fee is typically a more desirable fee arrangement, especially in immigration cases, there are situations when being billed by the hour may save you money.
-Perhaps the best example of this is if you are able to competently complete the immigration application on your own (pro se) and merely need an attorney to provide you with some guidance.
+Though the flat fee is typically a more desirable fee arrangement in immigration cases, there are situations when being billed by the hour could save you money.
+Perhaps the best example is if you are able to competently complete the immigration application form on your own (pro se) and merely need an attorney to provide you with some guidance.

 For example: Let's say are a U.S. citizen who married an immigrant.
 You would like to apply for a green card for your spouse.
 You speak and write English fluently and you have a good understanding of the green card application.
 You are able to fill it out on your own and your spouse already organized all her immigration paperwork, including birth and marriage records and other evidence.
 However, you would like an immigration attorney to make sure that your application is complete and that you haven't overlooked any trouble spots in your case.
 You would also like to meet with an attorney so you and your spouse can be prepared for the green card interview.

-While an immigration attorney may charge $4,000 for a full green card case, the attorney may charge an hourly fee of $300.
+While an immigration attorney might charge $4,500 for a full green card case, the attorney might charge an hourly fee of $300.
 To look over your paperwork and give you information about the green card interview process may only take a few hours of the attorney's time.
-In this situation, or one like it, an hourly fee arrangement may be more cost effective.
+In this situation, or one like it, an hourly fee arrangement could be more cost effective.

 An immigration lawyer is more likely to offer a flat fee arrangement for a family immigration case than for a criminal immigration case involving court appearances, like a deportation case.
 However, some immigration attorneys advertise that they always offer a flat fee for services, regardless of the type of immigration case.

-Keep in mind, though, that if your case is unique, complex, or if there is no end in sight regarding the scope of your immigration case, you likely may have to pay by the hour.
-(For more information on this, see Why Can't I Find a Lawyer to Take My Immigration Case for a Flat Fee?.)
+Keep in mind, though, that if your case is unique, complex, or if there is no end in sight regarding the scope of your immigration case, you likely will have to pay by the hour.